soverenio/docs/docs/administration/troubleshooting-agent.md

       hostPID: true
 ```

+!!! warning "make sure the security context is set right"
-Since interceptors listen to the host's virtual interfaces, the containers they run in require such permission.
-If they are not given then interceptors will fail to acquire any traffic.
+    Since interceptors listen to the host's virtual interfaces, the containers they run in require such permissions.
+Otherwise interceptors will fail to acquire any traffic.

 ### Checking pods